UNM-CARC/QuickBytes/TAU.md

 ```

 If your code uses OpenMP, mention -fopenmp while compiling your program.
 Then run your program normally to get profiles.
-Also, module load any openmpi module like "```bash module load openmpi-1.10.1-gcc-4.8.5-xv45hpa```".
+Also, module load any openmpi module like "``` module load openmpi-1.10.1-gcc-4.8.5-xv45hpa```".

 ```bash
 [xena ~]$ OMP_NUM_THREADS = 4